HOME

 What Kind of Links Can I Put In My Ad?

-Please do not post any ads for other websites on the classifieds site.
+Please do not post any ads for other web sites on the classifieds site.
 If you would like to advertise your business click here.

-Exception: websites directly related to item being sold.
+Exception: web sites directly related to item being sold.
 For instance, If you are selling a particular item, you may put a link to the manufacturer's web site.

-Why Must I register to use Texas Gun Trader?
+Why Must I register to Use Texas Gun Trader?

-We require sellers to register in an effort to combat fraud on this website.
+We require sellers to register in an effort to combat fraud on this web site.
 We require all members to submit their email address, physical address, and verified email.
 In addition we log IP and MAC address information for all activities that take place on this web site.
 We will never sell or distribute your information to a 3rd party.
 Please read the Privacy Policy statement for more information.

-Tips for Sellers
+Tips For Sellers

 By utilizing these 3 rules you will be more successful in selling your item.

 • Pictures double, and in many cases triple the number of views your ad gets.
-Add a picture.

-How to post Pictures
+How To Post Pictures

 During the "Post and Ad" process you will be prompted to upload pictures of your items.